Skipperro/Gesundheit-Machine/README.md

 * Banging spoon on a plate - erradicating this pattern vastly reduces detection rate.
 * Screaming kids - too similar to many female sneeze examples.
 * Dropping microphone - too similar to sneeze directly into the mic.
-* Blowing into the microphone - same problem.
+* Blowing into the microphone or rubbing it - same problem.
 * Laughing - some people just laugh the "sneezy" way.

 ### Problem 3 - AI have some hardware requirements